Shooters Preferred Membership True Shot Training Academy

 9. Chamber Flags & Empty Chamber Indicators

-They’re required at most ranges — and they cost next to nothing.
+They’re required at some ranges — and they cost next to nothing.

 Buy a 10-pack for under $10 and toss one in every bag.